tcoupland/metricks/README.md

 Add metricks to your project.clj

-[org.clojars.mantree/metricks "0.1.6"]
+[org.clojars.mantree/metricks "0.1.9"]

-Then add a :use to your name space
+Bring in the apply-metricks function to your setup namespace

-(:require [metricks.core :as mc])
+(:require [metricks.core :refer [apply-metricks])

+Tell metricks about teh namespaces you want to monitor

+(apply-metricks 'my.namespace 'my.othernamespace)

-Now you can decorate your function calls to generate metrics for them
+Now you can add meta data to your functions to time them

-(mc/timer (your-func args))
+(defn ^:timer foo [] "bar")

+Or you can gauge your atoms:

+(def ^:gauge fizz (atom "buzz"))

 This will use the default name specification:

 ["info" :name-space :func-name]

-So if you wrapped a call to println like so:

-(mc/timer (println "Hello Metricks!"))

-You'd get a metric called: "info.clojure.core.println"
+So for the examples above, you'd get timer metric called "info.my.namespace.foo" and a gauge called "info.my.namespace.fizz"